Sarah Gaugler: Modeling

 Gaugler’s modeling career began organically after she was featured in one of the Philippine’s national newspapers, The Philippine Daily Inquirer as an up-and-coming artist in 2007.
 The photo for the feature caught the eye of a photographer and stylist team and she was hired for her first photo shoot.
 As Gaugler was featured in more articles for her tattooing and art, more modeling requests would follow.
 Gaugler has been on the cover of UNO magazine in December 2009 and CLAVEL magazine in 2012.
 She has also been featured in numerous Philippine newspapers (Inquirer, Manila Bulletin, The Philippine Star), fashion and art magazines (Preview, Cosmopolitan, Status, Rogue Magazine), and other publications.
 She has been featured on billboards and print advertisements for Nestle Yogurt, Great Taste Coffee, Silverworks and Globe Tattoo Broadband.

 Acting

 Gaugler has made several appearances on TV.
 She became one of the finalists of the MYX VJ Search 2009 and participated in the online MTV Asia VJ Hunt in 2010.
 She has also dipped into acting for indie films like The Erotic Man in 2010 directed by Jørgen Leth, The Diplomat Hotel in 2012 directed by Chris Ad Castillo, Bakit Hindi Ka Crush ng Crush Mo? in 2013 directed by Joyce Bernal, and Gemini in 2014, directed by Ato Bautista.
 She has done modeling for several music videos of bands and local artists since 2007, as well as several television commercials.

 Musician

 Apart from her visual arts and passion for tattooing, Gaugler is also the vocalist of the electronic rock duo Turbo Goth which formed in 2008.
-The duo recently performed at South by Southwest (SXSW) 2014 in Austin, Texas, and the 2015 CMJ Music Marathon in New York.
+The duo performed at South by Southwest (SXSW) 2014 in Austin, Texas, and the 2015 CMJ Music Marathon in New York.